roblaing/webgames/ricerocks/README.md

 I haven't got far with the testing tools yet, but found JSDoc's tags a handy way to "think above the code" in trying to abstract RiceRocks into a general game framework.

+I've also tried to follow the <a href="https://google.github.io/styleguide/jsguide.html">Google JavaScript Style Guide</a>, with the exception of ignoring its views of trailing commans since I find leading commas far better.

 Like most automated documentation systems, JSDoc lists things alphabetically, which is good for reference, but not great for explaining
 <a href="https://en.wikipedia.org/wiki/Control_flow">control flow</a>, which I'll attempt in this
 <a href="https://jsdoc.app/about-including-readme.html">README.md</a> which JSDoc uses for the home page.